-In addition to inhalation of gases, users of recalled Philips CPAP machines also inhaled and swallowed the chemical foam particles themselves.
-There are countless reports of users of Philips CPAP machines ingesting black dust or debris from their CPAP device.
+In addition to the inhalation of gases, users of recalled Philips CPAP machines also inhaled and swallowed the chemical foam particles themselves.
+There are countless reports of users of Philips CPAP machines ingesting black dust or debris from their CPAP devices.

 Inhaling and ingesting these black foam particles caused users of the recalled CPAP machines to metabolize the harmful chemical components in the particles.
 Digestion of these chemicals could potentially lead to other types of cancer that would not seem to be directly linked to CPAP treatment (e.g., kidney cancer, liver cancer, thyroid cancer, and breast cancer).Most Common Cancer Types in CPAP Recall Lawsuits

 Our firm has been accepting new CPAP recall cases since the recall was first announced last year.
 Based on the incoming cases we have accepted, the most common types of cancer in Philips CPAP recall lawsuits so far are lung cancer and kidney cancer.
 These two cancers account for around 45% of all types of cancer being alleged by CPAP recall plaintiffs.Chronic Inflammation from Recalled CPAP Devices May Cause Cancer

 Inhalation of the harmful foam particles in recalled CPAP devices reportedly caused many users to suffer chronic inflammation of their respiratory tract.
 This type of chronic inflammation over a prolonged period has been identified as an independent risk factor for cancer.